estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D54 - May 6, 2018
+So my adventure in multiple prototype cells continues.
+Now, I need to understand how to use Xcode's debugging tools for unsatisfied constraints. #100DaysOfCode #Swift #iOS

 ### R2D53 - May 5, 2018
 First time trying a table with multiple prototype cells.
 Fingers crossed. #100DaysOfCode #Swift #iOS